Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Methods

 \subsubsection{LW Radiation}

 We pause to describe some specific aspects relevant to the LW radiation from sink particles.
 We model the shielding of LW photons by atomic/molecular hydrogen with a sink-based ray-tracing scheme \citep{Menon_22}.
-We ray-trace through the adaptive mesh and integrate number densities along rays to obtain the column densities of molecular and atomic hydrogen from each radiation source.
+We ray-trace through the adaptive mesh and integrate number densities along rays to obtain the column densities of atomic and molecular hydrogen from each radiation source.
 These columns are used to compute shielding factors, which attenuate the LW flux in each cell, yielding the effective LW radiation field that enters the photochemical and thermal evolution of the gas.
 We use the fitting functions provided by \citet{Wolcott-Green+_11} for these purposes.
-The H$_2$ self-shielding factor is given by their Equation 12:
+The cross-shielding due to H\,\textsc{i} is given by their Equation 15: